ButcherAdam/Chicago-Crime-Analysis/README.md

 # Chicago-Crime-Analysis
 Dataset: https://www.kaggle.com/currie32/crimes-in-chicago

-Run the file called Data Cleaning and Exploration-Team 3.4.ipynb to obtain the final_crimes.csv dataset.
+Run the file called Data Cleaning and Exploration-Team 3.4.ipynb to obtain the final_crimes.csv dataset before running the other notebooks which have a machine learning algorithm.